-Join Sean Adams for an in-depth discussion in this video Design process, part of Foundations of Layout and Composition: Grids.
+Join Sean Adams for an in-depth discussion in this video Design process, part of Layout and Composition: Grids.

 - I could talk about the conceptual dynamics of a grid,…and the process to design it, and sound very smart.…But when I start working on a project, my process…for designing the grid structure isn't that complicated.…Let's assume I know what my message is,…and I've decided what format is best.…My first step will be to map out all of the pages…in a publication or content on a poster, in a sketch.…This works to do a rough organization before I commit…the time to pour the copy into the file, and place images.…